-Acceptable Solutions Performance Criteria A1 Subdivision must be: P1 The lots must be used for: a) another lot with no additional titles a) utilities; or b) in accordance with a Reserve Activities Assessment approved under the National b) to align existing titles with zone boundaries and no additional lots are created.
-Parks and Reserves Management Act 2002; or created. c) use by the public under the Crown Lands Act 1976 ; or d) a purpose that is consistent with the local area objectives , if any.
-A2 The lot must have a minimum frontage of 6 metres.
+Acce Acceptable Solutions Performance Criteria A1 Subdivision must be: P1 The lots must be used for: a) for the consolidation of a lot with another lot with no additional titles created; or a) b) utilities; or in accordance with a Reserve Activities Assessment approved under the National b) to align existing titles with zone boundaries and no additional lots are Parks and Reserves Management Act 2002; or created. c) use by the public under the Crown Lands Act 1976 ; or d) a purpose that is consistent with the local area objectives , if any.
+A2 The lot must have a minimum frontage of 10m.
 P2 Subdivision must provide appropriate access by a: a) right of carriageway registered over all relevant titles; or b) lease over any public land for the life of the use and development.
 A3 No Acceptable Solutions. Р3 Any lot created for building purposes must be: a) of sufficient size to allow for on-site disposal of any waste water if reticulated services are unavailable to the lot; or b) connected to reticulated services where available and needed for the development.